About

 HOLD No change to council control.

-INIT The first election for the council, i.e. no gain/flip or hold.
+INIT The first election for the council, i.e. no change or hold.

 Explanations of local government terms are available here.